 Origins of Tripling the Triangle

 The idea of the transposed dialogue arose when Anne Watson returned from viewing Raphael’s the School of Athens, in the Vatican.
 In the bottom right hand corner is a figure, usually described as Euclid, with a pair of dividers applied to a diagram on a slate.
-Anne wondered what Euclid was working on.
+Anne wondered what Euclid was working on and developed the tripling argument as follows: